automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Panphagia.md

 # Panphagia
-## Description: Its name is Greek for "eats everything".
+## Its name is Greek for "eats everything".